Easy Shrimp Cocktail with Creamy Sriracha Cocktail Sauce (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 If you’re making this Easy Shrimp Cocktail with Creamy Sriracha Cocktail Sauce for the South Beach Diet or another type of low-glycemic or low-carb eating plan, it’s important to use reduced-sugar ketchup since regular ketchup has a lot of added sugar.
-Mayo is a limited food for South Beach, but you’re not eating a lot of it here.
+Mayo is a limited food for South Beach, but you’re not eating a lot of it here, or you could use light mayo if you prefer.
 With low-sugar ketchup, and assuming a moderate amount of sauce, I would eat this for any phase of South Beach and it should be good for most low-carb eating plans.

 Find More Recipes Like This One: